-About 70% of students accepted to CLU submitted their SAT scores.
+About 81% of students accepted to CLU submitted their SAT scores.
 When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 540 and 620.
-Math scores were between 520 and 610.
+Math scores were between 530 and 620.

-California Lutheran University Faculty
+Learn more about California Lutheran University admissions.

 Another measure that is often used to estimate how much access students will have to their professors is how many faculty members are full-time.
 The idea here is that part-time faculty tend to spend less time on campus, so they may not be as available to students as full-timers.

 The full-time faculty percentage at California Lutheran University is 100%.
 This is higher than the national average of 47%.

 California Lutheran University has a freshmen retention rate of 79%.
 That's a good sign that full-time students like the school and their professors enough to want to stick around for another year.
 It's also a sign that the admissions team did a good job in choosing applicants who were a good fit for the school.

 The on-time graduation rate for someone pursuing a bachelor's degree is typically four years.
 This rate at CLU for first-time, full-time students is 69%, which is better than the national average of 33.3%.

 Find out more about the retention and graduation rates at California Lutheran University.

 During the 2017-2018 academic year, there were 2,804 undergraduates at CLU with 2,714 being full-time and 90 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of CLU, see our tuition and fees and room and board pages.